TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 2 - CPU Metrics/2.2.2-vm/_index.md

 In reality, there could be many combinations in between the 2 extremes.
 Other insights into the behaviour of the 104 vCPU are:

 1. Jumping process.
 Each vCPU takes turn to be extreme high and low, as if they are taking turn to run.
 This could indicate process ping pong, where processes either do frequent start/stop, or they jump around from one vCPU to another.
 Each jump will certainly create context switch, like the cache needs to be warm up.
 If the target CPU is busy, then the running process was interrupted.
 1. CPU affinity.
 For example, the first 10 vCPU is always much busier than the last 10 vCPU.
-This makes you think why, as it’s not normal.
+This makes you think why, as it's not normal.

 Naming wise, vCPU Usage Disparity is a better name than Unbalanced vCPU Usage.
 Unbalanced implies that they should be balanced, which is not the case.
-It’s not an indication that there is a problem in the guest OS because vRealize Operations lacks the necessary visibility inside the guest OS
+It's not an indication that there is a problem in the guest OS because vRealize Operations lacks the necessary visibility inside the guest OS

 ## Entitlement